-what you are good at
+- what you are good at

 - what you are interested in and enjoy

 - what you may want to choose to study post-16

 - maintaining the breadth of study.

-Do not choose an option just because you like your current teacher of that subject, you may have a different teacher next year.
+The enjoyment of a subject supports success and high levels of achievement.
+Please do not make decisions because you like your current teacher, you may have a different teacher next year.
 Similarly do not choose a subject because your friend is, you may end up in different classes.
-Clearly, the enjoyment of a subject supports success and high levels of achievement.
 Miss Johnson, Careers Leader, is available for further guidance for all Year 9 students throughout the year.
-She can be contacted via e-mail (JohnsonA@mgsg.kent.sch.uk) or can be found in the Careers Room.
+She can be contacted via e-mail (JohnsonA@mgsg.kent.sch.uk) or can be found in the Upper School Learning Leaders' Office or in the Careers Area.

-Your choices will be checked and agreed either with Mrs Kemp, Deputy Headteacher, Mrs Murfet, Assistant Headteacher (Upper School) or Mrs Curley, Learning Leader for Year 9.
-All students are offered an individual Options meeting where a discussion of your choices will take place.
-You should bring any concerns to this meeting and thereafter to Mrs Curley.
+Your choices will be checked and agreed either with Mrs Kemp, Deputy Headteacher, Mrs Murfet, Assistant Headteacher (Upper School) or Miss Newman, Learning Leader for Year 9.
+All students are offered an individual meeting where a discussion of your choices will take place.
+You should bring any concerns to this meeting and thereafter to Miss Newman.